Private Investors: Everything You Need to Know

 Various non-public investors require accreditation.
 However, under Title III and Title IV of the Jumpstart Our Business Startups (JOBS) Act of 2012, non-accredited traders will probably be ready to spend money on start-ups and small companies following the introduction of the appropriate laws.

 If you need help with private investors, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.